Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Experiments

 \subsection{Reconstruction of Polychromatic Images}

-In our previous Polyner~\cite{wu2023unsupervised}, the recovery of the polychromatic CT images is ill-posed on the spectrum distribution.
+In Polyner~\cite{wu2023unsupervised}, the recovery of the polychromatic CT images is ill-posed on the spectrum distribution.
 In contrast, our Diner solves the energy-independent density map, which improves the reconstruction of the energy-dependent LACs.
-By conducting our LAC decomposition model (Eq. \eqref{eq: lacs-density}), we can generate the LAC maps from the resolved density map.
+By conducting our LAC decomposition model (Eq. \ref{eq: lacs-density}), we can generate the LAC maps from the resolved density map.
 Here, we compare our Diner with Polyner for reconstructing the polychromatic images.
 Figure~\ref{fig:polychromatic_images} show the solved polychromatic images at four energy levels $E=\{40, 60, 100, 120\}$.
 From the visualization, we observe that the results of our Diner model are very close to the GT samples in terms of image structure and contrast.
 In comparison, the reconstructions of Polyner are satisfactory for image structure but inconsistent for image contrast, \ie spectrum distribution.
 We show the average LAC curve of the polychromatic images over the X-ray energy in Figure~\ref{fig:polychromatic_curve}.
 Polyner model produces an over-smooth spectrum distribution due to an energy-smooth regulation.
-In contrast, our Diner is highly consistent with GT, benefiting from the LAC decomposition model (Eq. \eqref{eq: mac-lac}).
-Table~\ref{table:polychromatic_images} also shows the quantitative results of polychromatic images by Polyner~\cite{wu2023unsupervised} and Diner for all cases.
-The proposed Diner significantly improves the performance.
+In contrast, our Diner is highly consistent with GT, benefiting from the LAC decomposition model (Eq. \ref{eq: mac-lac}).
+To sum up, our Diner greatly outperforms our previous Polyner model for the polychromatic CT images.